 Understanding Startup Runway: A Complete Guide

 Runway is arguably the most critical metric for any startup.
 It tells you exactly how long your company can survive with its current cash and burn rate.
-Yet many founders don't fully understand it—or calculate it incorrectly.
+Yet many founders do not fully understand it, or they calculate it incorrectly.

-Runway is the amount of time your startup can operate before running out of money, assuming your current burn rate stays constant.
-It's typically measured in months.
+Startup runway is the amount of time your startup can operate before running out of money, assuming your current burn rate stays constant.
+It is typically measured in months.

 How to Calculate Runway